rafaelherik/python-api-in-containers/SOLUTION.md

 ./run.sh
 ```

-### Dockerizing the Api's
+### Containerize the Api's

 #### Backend API

-I've created a new docker file with two stages, the first one to build and prepare the dependencies and then the second stage to get the dependencies and run the application, to remove possible unnecessary build artifacts.
+I've created a new docker file with two stages to avoid to transport unnecessary files to the final image:

+- The first one to build and prepare the dependencies
+- The second stage to get the dependencies and run the application

 ```bash
 cd backend-api
 docker buildx build -t backend-api:latest .
 ```

-I've found small issues due requirements.txt provided for this application:
+I've found minor issues due requirements.txt provided for this application:

-- PyTorch packages are not compatible with alpine linux  - Honestly speaking I did not went trough this issue deeper to check if there is any way to use alpine images and install those dependencies.
+PyTorch packages are not compatible with Alpine Linux.
+Honestly, I did not investigate this issue further to check if there is any way to use Alpine images and install those dependencies.
 - Pytorch docker images are too big( +3GB)
-- python-slim images uses debian, even the small image after installing pytorch the size stills 1.05GB.
+- python-slim images use Debian; even the tiny image after installing Pytorch, the size stills 1.05GB.

 ###### Vulnerabilities

-After running a small vulnerability check on the generated docker image I could see some vulnerabilities:
+After conducting a vulnerability check on the Docker image, I identified:

 ```
 30 vulnerabilities found in 15 packages